New Jersey and Pennsylvania Expungement Attorneys

 Guiding Clients Through The Process of Expungement

 An arrest record or conviction can seriously impact a person’s future.
 An arrest or conviction can affect one’s ability to get a job, housing, and may even impact schooling.
 If eligible, one can solve this problem through the process of expungement.
 Expungement is a way to “clear” one’s criminal record from the public eye.
 Though some law enforcement agencies will have a record of the event, businesses and individuals who conduct background checks will not have access to this information.
 This process functions to provide a fresh start to the eligible party.
 The law also provides the removal of records of arrests that did not end in conviction.
-New Jersey and Pennsylvania have limited rights to expungement.
+The state of New Jersey has limited rights to expungement.
 Many crimes cannot be expunged and discussing this matter with an experienced criminal defense attorney.
 If you need legal advice on the matter or effective guidance through the process of expungement, contact The Vigilante Law Firm for a consultation.

 Expungement in New Jersey

 New Jersey law defines who is eligible to expunge a criminal record.
 Some of the criminal activities that cannot be expunged in New Jersey include violent crimes, crimes against children, and more.
 Eligibility and waiting periods for expungement depend greatly on the offense, the number and nature of the offenses, and how long ago the offense was committed.
 To apply for expungement, you need to file a Petition for Expungement with the Superior Court in the county where the arrest or prosecution took place.
 A judge will decide on the matter.
 If eligible, the court will issue an Expungement Order.